 To take part in our activities, we will collect personal data from you.
 This is for our own purposes of monitoring and evaluating our activities, but may also be used for reporting to our various funders.
 The information you provide will be processed by us so that we can record involvement with our activities.
 We are the Data Controller for this information.
 As the Data Controller, we are responsible for deciding how your personal data is processed and for what purposes.
 When data is used for research purposes no identifiable data will be published without explicit consent from the individual; e.g. case studies.
-For a list of information we collect on individuals, please download the EESW Privacy Notice - Further Information.
+For a list of information we collect on all individuals, please download the EESW Privacy Notice - Further Information.

-If you are a participant who either lives or studies in West, North Wales and the Valleys (or teacher who works in a school/college within this region), EESW will also collect additional data from you as part of the STEM Cymru 2 operation as the Data Processor.
+If you are a participant who either lives or studies in West, North Wales and the Valleys (or teacher who works in a school/college within this region), EESW will also collect additional data from you as part of the STEM Cymru 2 operation acting as the Data Processor.
 For a full list of data collected for the STEM Cymru 2 operation, please refer to STEM Cymru 2 Participant Data Privacy Notice.

 The relevant lawful bases within the GDPR for collecting your personal data are: